module-federation/.github/profile/README.md

 We have created a discussion category for tracking RFC's [here](https://github.com/module-federation/nextjs-mf/discussions/categories/rfc).

 Please assist us in welcoming @viktoriialurie, the new Product Owner for Module Federation!

+### Social links

+We are excited to announce the launch of our new [Discord community](https://discord.gg/vShfzwsH)for Module Federation!
+This space will be used to discuss and share knowledge about the latest advancements in module federation and how to use it effectively.
+See you there!